 In light of that background, I suppose our Canal Creek crossing wasn’t so spectacular, but I’ll tell the tale anyhow.
 The creek itself was one of the more difficult ones.
 The water was crystal clear, so it was hard to tell how deep it was.
 It was fairly rocky too, with a couple of big deep holes that we didn’t want to drive into.
 Usually, I would have walked it, but just as I got there, a bloke was in the process of doing that anyway, saving me getting my shorts wet.
 Under his helpful guidance, we got through the creek fairly quickly, but the creek bed on the other side was very rough.
 I manoeuvred the Patrol over to what seemed the most likely exit point and carefully motored up it.
 Bear in mind, the Patrol is close to 3 tonnes fully loaded (and I won’t say which side of 3 tonnes that is), River, our one-year-old daughter was asleep in the back, and we are fairly top-heavy, with the roof rack fully loaded.
 In hindsight, I don’t reckon we were close to going over, but at the time, the thought passed quickly through my head.
 Angela’s too, but she was committed enough to the camera to make sure the shot was in focus.
 With my heart beating quick enough to worry a cardiologist and River still asleep in the back, I calmly reversed down and changed my pants.

 The other big attraction of the Tele Track is the camping.
 At nearly every creek is a lonely, secluded and free campsite.
 Most of the creeks are sufficiently small enough to be unattractive to crocodiles.
 Most afternoons, around lunchtime, we would pull up near a beautiful stream, head down to the water and sit in there until some of the dirt washed of us (I say some because plenty of it still hasn’t come off).
-After cooling off, we would unload the car, get camp set up and just chill out till dinner time.
+After cooling off, we would unload the car, get camp set up and just chill out till it’s time to cook dinner on the campfire.
 Not a bad way to waste a few days if you ask me.

 We exited the Tele Track earlier than many, arguing that with nine or so months of driving to go, we didn’t need to kill the Patrol crossing a creek to prove we could.
 From Sam’s Creek, our last night’s camp spot, it is only a short drive to the Jardine River Ferry.
 In the old days, people used to drive across the Jardine at a point a little east of the current ferry sight.
 It is deep and treacherous, so, for the most part, it is unused these days, but you still hear stories.
 I heard one, back when I was working full time, of a couple of blokes who got stuck halfway across.
 It was late in the day, they were by themselves, and neither was brave enough to risk the crocs and swim back to shore.
 With the 4WD filled with water, the pair and their dog spent the night on the roof, torches in hand and continually spotlighting the crocs who if anything, are patient.
 At some point during the night, the dog got taken, from the roof, between the two blokes.
 With that knowledge, 88 bucks doesn’t seem so expensive for a 75m ferry ride.